 Please Note: The information on this page refers to Round 4 of the program, which is no longer accepting applications.
 At this time, the next round of the Rising Leaders of Color program has not been announced.
-Email firstname.lastname@example.org if you are interested in being notified when information on future rounds is available.
+To receive updates on future open application cycles, please subscribe to TCG Grant Updates.

 Early-career leaders of color in all areas of theatre, including but not limited to acting, administration, craft areas, design, directing, dramaturgy, literary management, producing, stage management, technical production, and theatre criticism/journalism may apply.
 Early-career leaders of color based in Miami, FL and New York, NY will be selected to participate in the year-long program.